interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 <!--!
 fi

-printf "Waiting for nodes to start up...\n"
+printf "\nWaiting for nodes to start up"

 wait_to_serve "http://localhost:7770"
 wait_to_serve "http://localhost:8770"